kdeldycke/kevin-deldycke-blog/content/posts/got-unsized-object-errors-with-debian-mailman-try-this-patch.md

          def header_encode(self, s, convert=False):

-And it do the trick !
+And it do the trick!
 Of course I can't guarantee that this patch is the way to definitely fix the bug.
 And it may corrupt data.
-So **use it only if you're as crazy as me** ! :D
+So **use it only if you're as crazy as me**! :D

 But I know, I know...
 As a responsible and serious hacker (sigh), I should report this bug to the Debian or Mailman project.
 But I'm still not familiar with Dedian's way of reporting bugs (and to be honest, I feel lazy these days :p ).
 Maybe, one day...